k2Q: A Quadratic-Form Response Time and Schedulability Analysis Framework for Utilization-Based Analysis: Abstract

 \section{Abstract}

-In this paper, we present a general response-time analysis and schedulability-test framework, called \frameworkkq{}.
+In this paper, we present a general response-time analysis and schedulability-test framework, called \frameworkkq{} (k to Q).
 It provides automatic constructions of closed-form quadratic bounds or utilization bounds for a wide range of applications in real-time systems under fixed-priority scheduling.
-The key of the framework is a $k$-point schedulability test or a $k$-point response time analysis that is based on the utilizations and the execution times of higher-priority tasks.
-We show the generality of \frameworkkq{} by applying it to several different task models.
-Specifically, we achieve many new results in uniprocessor and multiprocessor scheduling for not only traditional sporadic task models, but also some more advanced and expressive task models.
+The key of the framework is a $k$-point schedulability test or a $k$-point response time analysis that is based on the utilizations and the execution times of $k-1$ higher-priority tasks.
+The natural condition of \frameworkkq{} is a quadratic form for testing the schedulability or analyzing the response time.
+The response time analysis and the schedulability analysis provided by the framework can be viewed as a ``blackbox'' interface that can result in sufficient utilization-based analysis.
+Since the framework is independent from the task and platform models, it can be applied to a wide range of applications. \ifbool{techreport}{

-In the past, exponential-time schedulability tests were typically not recommended and most of time ignored, as this requires very high complexity.
-We have successfully shown in this paper that exponential-time schedulability tests may lead to good polynomial-time tests (almost automatically) by using the \frameworkkq{} framework. \ifbool{techreport}{Analogously, a similar concept to test only $k$ points with a different formulation has been studied by us in another framework, called \frameworkku{}, which provides hyperbolic bounds or utilization bounds based on a different formulation of schedulability test.
-With the quadratic and hyperbolic expressions, \frameworkkq{} and \frameworkku{} frameworks can be used to provide many quantitive features to be measured, like the total utilization bounds, speed-up factors, etc., not only for uniprocessor scheduling but also for multiprocessor scheduling.
-These frameworks can be viewed as a ``blackbox'' interface for schedulability tests and response-time analysis.}{}
+We show the generality of \frameworkkq{} by applying it to several different task models. \frameworkkq{} produces better uniprocessor and/or multiprocessor schedulability tests not only for the traditional sporadic task model, but also more expressive task models such as the generalized multi-frame task model and the acyclic task model.
+Another interesting contribution is that in the past, exponential-time schedulability tests were typically not recommended and most of time ignored due to high complexity.
+We have successfully shown that exponential-time schedulability tests may lead to good polynomial-time tests (almost automatically) by using the \frameworkkq{} framework.}{} \ifbool{techreport}{Analogously, a similar concept to test only $k$ points with a different formulation has been studied by us in another framework, called \frameworkku{}, which provides hyperbolic bounds or utilization bounds based on a different formulation of schedulability test.
+With the quadratic and hyperbolic expressions, \frameworkkq{} and \frameworkku{} frameworks can be used to provide many quantitive features to be measured, like the total utilization bounds, speed-up factors, etc., not only for uniprocessor scheduling but also for multiprocessor scheduling. }{}